tqtezos/lorentz-contract-multisig/README_SPECIALIZED.md

 # Originated Example

-You can find an originated example [here](https://better-call.dev/babylon/KT1HmDgVFNM1t9sSYdURzUXWLUhb6AMyNxFW/operations).
+You can find an originated example, of a version that accepts and locks Tez [here](https://better-call.dev/babylon/KT1HmDgVFNM1t9sSYdURzUXWLUhb6AMyNxFW/operations).

 ## Specialized Multisig Contract